Legal Secretary Education Requirements

 Legal secretaries require little formal education.
 Learn about the training, job duties and career requirements to see if this is the right career for you.

-Employed by law firms, government agencies and other settings requiring legal professionals, legal secretaries have a combination of basic legal knowledge and secretarial skills.
+Legal secretaries have a combination of basic legal knowledge and secretarial skills.
 They need to be familiar with court filing rules, legal documents, legal terminology and law office procedures in order to prepare documents, do research, schedule witnesses and perform other tasks assigned to them.
 While not all employers require formal education, legal secretary certificate and degree programs can prepare individuals to perform the required job duties and also advance in their careers.

 |Required Education||Legal secretary certificate or associate's degree|